yashburshe/CS4530-Fall-2025/Assignments/project-plan.md

 ## Problem Statement, User Stories and Acceptance Criteria (max 6 pages)
-Your project plan should begin with a 1-3 paragraph introductory problem statement: what problem in StackOverflow do your (proposed) features solve?
+Your project plan should begin with a 2-6 paragraph introductory problem statement: what problem in StackOverflow do your (proposed) features solve?
 Provide a clear description of the feature or features you are proposing.
 It must include an analysis of the stakeholders, the value tensions, and the values of the proposed features.
-You must identify at least 4 stakeholders and 5 values for all the features you propose.
+You must identify at least 2-3 stakeholders and 3-5 values for all the features you propose.
 For example, if you are proposing a feature to post anonymously then you must clearly describe the rationale for choosing this feature, who would be the stakeholders affected by such a feature and discuss the value tensions this feature resolves.
 You should use the VSD analysis process to inform your analysis.

-Given the problem statement, develop 6-8 user stories.
-User stories are requirements specified in the following format  "As a < stakeholder >, I want < some goal > so that < some reason >."
-My conditions of satisfaction are < list of common cases and special cases that must work >.
-The user stories must capture all stakeholders and values described in the problem statement.
+Given the problem statement, develop 4-6 user stories.
+User stories are high-level requirements specified in the following format  "As a < stakeholder >, I want < some goal > so that < some reason >."

 Each user story should include conditions of satisfaction.
+The conditions of satisfaction are < list of common cases and special cases that must work >.

+The user stories and conditions of satisfaction must capture all stakeholders and values described in the problem statement.

 Please make sure that your conditions of satisfaction cover all the common cases and can be turned into testable behaviors.